Jonathan Powell (civil servant): Post Downing Street

-Powell was a banker at Morgan Stanley from 2008 to 2009.
+Powell was a banker at Morgan Stanley from 2007 to 2009.
 In 2011 he founded the charity Inter Mediate with Martin Griffiths to work on armed conflicts around the world.
 Since 2013 he has also been a member of the Board of Save the Children International.

 In May 2014 British prime minister David Cameron appointed Powell as the UK special envoy to Libya to promote dialogue between rival factions in the country.

 In March 2017 he was appointed Honorary Professor in the Senator George J. Mitchell Institute for Global Peace, Security and Justice at Queen's University Belfast.

+Throughout 2023 and 2024, Powell reportedly helped to establish channels of communication between UK intelligence services and the Syrian paramilitary group Hay'at Tahrir al-Sham.
+As head of Inter Mediate, which had a significant presence in Syria during the Syrian civil war, Powell arranged meetings between Western officials and HTS leader Ahmed al-Sharaa which were aimed at persuading al-Sharaa to abandon armed conflict and enter "regular politics".
+Powell's efforts were credited with making Syria safe enough for Western officials to visit after the fall of the Assad regime and al-Sharaa's ascendance to president of Syria.

 In September 2024, Labour Prime Minister Keir Starmer appointed him as an envoy to negotiate with British Indian Ocean Territory and Mauritius regarding the Chagos Archipelago sovereignty dispute.
 On 3 October an announcement from the UK and Mauritius stated that the issue had been resolved and that the UK was to hand over the Chagos Islands to Mauritius.

 National Security Adviser

 On 8 November 2024, he was announced as the next National Security Adviser, in succession to Sir Tim Barrow, and as such will once again be based in No 10 Downing Street.
 He took up the appointment in December 2024.

 In 2025 Bridget Phillipson stated Powell had no role in the collapsed case against two men accused of spying for China.
 The Conservatives have suggested Powell, had a role in not giving prosecutors evidence they said they needed to secure convictions.

+Following the outbreak of the 2026 Iran war, The Guardian revealed that Powell had acted as an adviser during the preceding Geneva nuclear talks.
+Powell reportedly viewed the Iranian proposals as a significant basis for a deal, a position that contributed to the UK’s initial reluctance to support the subsequent U.S.-led military strikes.